 Frequently asked questions

-Is a ground-floor apartment a good purchase in Paris?
+Is a ground-floor flat a good purchase in Paris?

 How does a property hunter find a property in 10 days in the competitive Parisian small-apartment market?